Caesars Windsor: History

 In 1993, the Ontario government selected a joint venture of Caesars World, Circus Circus Enterprises, and Hilton Hotels to build and operate a province-owned casino.

 Casino Windsor opened in a temporary location in May 1994 as Ontario's first casino.
 The former Art Gallery of Windsor, located on Riverside Drive, was refitted to house the interim casino.
 The casino attracted record numbers of customers, millions annually from the U.S. and Canada.
 Line-ups wrapped around the building.
 In response, the Ontario Lottery and Gaming Corporation announced it would bring a riverboat casino to the riverfront.
 The Northern Belle was located at the foot of Ouellette Avenue on the Detroit River.
 It was open from December 1995 to July 1998.

 During this time, the permanent casino was under construction on the former Windsor Market site, a few blocks east of the temporary casino.
 It opened on July 29, 1998, with a grand opening celebration with a James Bond 007 theme.
 Daisy Fuentes and Regis Philbin were among the stars that attended.
 The new site included a waterfall and tropical entrance, hotel, five restaurants, gift shops, and an entertainment lounge.

 In February 2005, representatives from the Ontario Government, the Ontario Lottery and Gaming Corporation, and the executive team announced a $400 million expansion project.
 It was completed in June 2008.
 It added a convention centre, a 5,000-seat entertainment centre, and a 27-story hotel tower.

 Effective May 31, 2006, Casino Windsor became one of the first smoke-free commercial casinos in North America.
 It complied with the Smoke Free Ontario Act, banning smoking from all enclosed workplaces and public places.

 The lobby of Caesars Windsor in July 2008, after renovations were completed.

 Renovations were undertaken at the original facility, adding bars, a large buffet, and repositioning many of the slots and table games.
 The official relaunch took place on June 19, 2008.

+The most recent change to the popular casino in January 2026 has included the removal of the popular nightclub "Ariius" as it relocated to downtown Windsor.